sakan811/Tekken-8-Jun-Kazama-Data-Analysis-Showcase/README.md

 # Tekken 8 Jun Kazama Data Analysis Showcase
+Showcase visualizations about Jun Kazama in the Tekken 8.

+## Project Details
 Focus primarily on Jun Kazama data in the Tekken 8.

 Update Mar 10th, 2024